-- Director and Chairman of the Audit Committee of the Arnold and Mabel Beckman Foundation - 2003 Recipient of the National Association of Real Estate Investment Trusts (NAREIT) Industry Achievement Award Previously worked in institutional sales at Rear Stearns & Co. and the tax department at Trusche Ross and Co. (now) - Previously worked in institutional sales at Bear Stearns & Co. and the tax department at Touche Ross and Co. (now Deloitte LLP)
+- Director and Chairman of the Audit Committee of the Arnold and Mabel Beckman Foundation - 2003 Recipient of the National Association of Real Estate Investment Trusts (NAREIT) Industry Achievement Award - Previously worked in institutional sales at Bear Stearns & Co. and the tax department at Touche Ross and Co. (now Deloitte LLP)

-- Bachelor of Arts, University of South Dakota - · Master of Business Administration and Juris Doctor, University of South Dakota
+- Bachelor of Arts, University of South Dakota - Master of Business Administration and Juris Doctor, University of South Dakota